dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 For brevity sake a type which has no explicit lifetime parameters treated as if there is `out $this` defined and applied to all fields of the type.
 A type with a `ref` field must define explicit lifetime parameters.

 These rules exists to support our existing invariant that `T` can be assigned to `scoped T` for all types.
-That maps down to `T<$a, ...>` being assignable to `T<$local, ...>` for all lifetimes known to be a subtype of `$local`.
+That maps down to `T<$a, ...>` being assignable to `T<$local, ...>` for all lifetimes known to wider than ype of `$local`.
 Further this supports other items like being able to assign `Span<T>` from the heap to those on the stack.
 This does exclude types where fields have differing lifetimes for non-ref values but that is the reality of C# today.
 Changing that would require a significant change of C# rules that would need to be mapped out.

 The type of `this` for a type `S<out $this, ...>` inside an instance method is implicitly defined as the following:
 - For normal instance method: `ref<$local> S<$ro, ...>`